Evaluation of African American Language Bias in Natural Language Generation: Acknowledgements

 \section{Acknowledgements}

 This work was supported in part by grant IIS-2106666 from the National Science Foundation, National Science Foundation Graduate Research Fellowship DGE-2036197, the Columbia University Provost Diversity Fellowship, and the Columbia School of Engineering and Applied Sciences Presidential Fellowship.
-Any opinion, findings, and conclusions or recommendations expressed in this material are those of the authors(s) and do not necessarily reflect the views of the National Science Foundation.
-We thank the following people for providing feedback on an earlier draft: Tuhin Chakrabarty, Esin Durmus, Fei-Tzin Lee, Smaranda Muresan, and Melanie Subbiah.
+Any opinion, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.
+We thank the anonymous reviewers and the following people for providing feedback on an earlier draft: Tuhin Chakrabarty, Esin Durmus, Fei-Tzin Lee, Smaranda Muresan, and Melanie Subbiah.
+We also thank Mayowa Fageyinbo, Gideon Kortenhoven, Kendall Lowe, and Tajh Martin for providing annotations.